As you reach Gelghad on Kuari Pass trek, you will come across two paths. While one way goes towards Kuari Pass, the other heads to Pangarchulla Peak.

 4. The tremendous views from the top

 This is the view you get en route Pangarchulla.
-This is the first time you get a 360 degrees view including clearest views of Nandaghunti and Trishul.
+This is the first time you get a 360 degrees view including clearest visuals of Nandaghunti and Trishul.
 I think the photos speak for themselves.

-Pangarchulla is the opportunity.
+Pangarchulla is an opportunity.
 Grab it!

 P.C: Janmenjoy Roy